Random Tumble Pilling Tester TF224

 Random Tumble Pilling Tester, to determine the pilling and fuzzing characteristics of textile fabrics.
 Random Tumble Pilling Tester complies with ASTM D3512, JIS L 1076, DIN53867, etc.

-Random Tumble Pilling Tester, to determine the pilling and fuzzing characteristics of textile fabrics.
+Random Tumble Pilling Tester, provides a random tumble environment, to test the pilling and fuzzing performance of textile fabrics.

 Random Tumble Pilling Tester uses stainless steel impellers that rotate within individually lit aluminum chambers constantly tumbling test fabrics against cork liners for a pre-determined time controlled by a timer and audible alarm.